-These are an essential resources for those trying to understanding how to achieve compliance.
+These are an essential resource for those trying to understand how to achieve compliance.
 Indeed, small organisations, which often lack the resources to appoint data protection experts to guide them through compliance, may find them particularly useful.

 We take a look at each principle in this blog, and provide advice on how they should fit within your GDPR compliance practices.

 1. Lawfulness, fairness and transparency

 The first principle is relatively self-evident: organisations need to make sure their data collection practices don’t break the law and that they aren’t hiding anything from data subjects.

 2. Purpose limitation